rymane/katacoda-scenarios/CI/step6.md

 #### Custom rules (optional)

-ESLint is highly customizable and let's you define custom rules that work alongside the built-in rules.
+ESLint is highly customizable and lets you define custom rules that work alongside the built-in rules.
 Create a custom rule by updating the `rules` tag in the config file `.eslintrc.json` with the following content.
 This could be done manually or by clicking on `Copy to Editor` below.
 <pre class="file" data-filename="server/.eslintrc.json" data-target="insert" data-marker='"rules": {
     }'>
 "rules": { "quotes": ["error", "double"] }</pre>